-- Brand Awareness and Reach – Suggestions for creating compelling visual ads and bidding strategies aimed at attracting more views.
+- Brand Awareness and Reach – Suggestions for creating compelling visual ads and bidding strategies to attract more views.

 - App Promotion – Advises changes to bidding strategies that may increase clicks and potentially app downloads.

-- Create a Campaign Without a Goal’s Guidance – Self-explanatory.
+- Create a Campaign Without a Goal’s Guidance – Blaze your own trail.

-Keep in mind, campaign goals and the suggestions they provide may or may not be helpful or dare I say accurate.
+Keep in mind that campaign goals and the suggestions they provide may or may not be helpful or accurate.
 Sometimes they’re downright misleading.
-So air on the side of caution before taking Google’s advice or do what I do and create your campaigns without a goal.
+So air on the side of caution before taking Google’s advice.

-Okay, this setting definitely matters, because once you choose your campaign type, you will be stuck with it.
-You can’t change a display campaign to a search campaign or vice versa so pay close attention and make sure you pick the right campaign type.
+Okay, this setting definitely matters.
+Once you choose your campaign type, you will be stuck with it.
+You can’t change a display campaign to a search campaign or vice versa, so pay close attention and make sure you pick the right campaign type.

 Selecting the search network as your campaign type allows you to show your ads on Google.com, Google’s search partner sites, and the display network.
-However, you’d be doing yourself a favor to opt out of including your ads on the display network.
+However, always opt-out of display when you’re setting up a search campaign.

 Selecting a campaign type also automatically limits you to certain networks.
 So this section is less about recommending a setting and more to inform you about each network.